yasutakatou/goTrust/README.md

 ```

 1. Score to be **deducted**.
-2. KILL to drop the process as soon as it is discovered, "NO" to keep it.
+2. "KILL" to stop the target process as soon as it is discovered, "NO" to keep run it.
-3. Files to monitor. (**Auto-detect without writing the full path**)
+3. Files to monitor. (**When can execute file, Auto-detect without writing the full path**)
-4. String to be alerted in **combination with the monitoring file**.
+4. String to be checked in **combination with the monitoring file**.

-note) **4. can be written in multiple tabs**.<br>
+note) **4. can be written to multiple tabs**.<br>

 ### [Triggers]

-Define the access that will trigger the file.
-For now, we'll use **file and directory access**.
-If you want to relax the rules for creation and deletion, you can do so in the<br>
+Define the access that will trigger the alert.
+By default, we'll use **file and directory access**.
+If you want to change the rules to creation or deletion, you can check the following page.

 [The hexadecimal version of the trigger list is here](https://github.com/torvalds/linux/blob/master/include/linux/fsnotify_backend.h).